yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 It won't persist, so you need to add it every time you run the command.
 This quickly gets annoying as you add more environment variables.
 You don't really want to use this technique in production but it's handy for quickly testing something.

-Another useful trick for for unix systems is to use the `export` command.
+Another useful trick for Unix systems is to use the `export` command.
 Once you export an environment variable it's available in all subsequent commands until you exit the shell.

 ```bash
 » export APP_ENV=local